 And for all joint filers, once both spouses sign and file the return, they can’t amend that tax return and file separately later for that year after the due date.
 Here’s what you need to know about the married filing jointly status.

 - How does the married filing jointly status work?

-- Who’s eligible to use the married filing jointly status?
+- Who is eligible to use the married filing jointly status?

 - Who can’t use the married filing jointly status?

-- What are the tax rates and standard deduction for married filing jointly?
+- What are the tax rates and standard deduction for married filing jointly in 2020?